songspire/bq_load/README.md

 The parameters of the load job are defined in a config file residing in the same path as the files to be ingested are uploaded.
 The default filename of the load config file is bq_load.conf.

 Note: The bucket is created with a lifecycle policy which deletes all objects older than 1 day.
-To avoid deleting any bq_load.conf files, Place a [temparary hold](https://cloud.google.com/storage/docs/holding-objects#place-object-hold) on each bq_load.conf object in your buckect so that these are not deleted by the bucket's lifecycle policy.
+To avoid deleting any bq_load.conf files, Place a [temporary hold](https://cloud.google.com/storage/docs/holding-objects#place-object-hold) on each bq_load.conf object in your buckect so that these are not deleted by the bucket's lifecycle policy.

 The syntax of the load config file is:
 ```